Play Live Radio

 You can read the text/digital version of this episode here.

-Michelle oversees digital products at KCLU and is the host and creator of the station's first award-winning podcast The One Oh One.
-The podcast has won a Regional Edward R. Murrow Award, an RTNA 'Best Podcast' award and an LA Press Club award.
+Michelle was the host and creator of the KCLU's first award-winning podcast The One Oh One.
+The podcast won two Regional Edward R. Murrow Awards, the RTNA 'Best Podcast' award two years in a row and an LA Press Club award.<br/><br/>Michelle was also the social media and website content producer at KCLU.